Setting Up and Testing Sophos Firewall Application Control

 Common Mistakes

-| Application Filter created but not selected in rule | No effect on traffic | Activate filter in the actual firewall rule |
+- Application Filter created but not selected in rule: No effect on traffic.
+Activate filter in the actual firewall rule

-| Traffic runs through another rule | Filter is never reached | Check Rule ID in Log Viewer |
+- Traffic runs through another rule: Filter is never reached.
+Check Rule ID in Log Viewer

-| Too broad category blocked | Legitimate cloud or business services affected | Use individual applications or narrower groups |
+- Too broad category blocked: Legitimate cloud or business services affected.
+Use individual applications or narrower groups

-| Overestimated HTTPS recognition | Application not reliably recognized | Check TLS Inspection and QUIC behavior |
+- Overestimated HTTPS recognition: Application not reliably recognised.
+Check TLS Inspection and QUIC behaviour

-| Logging missing | Effect remains invisible | Activate rule logging for testing and operation |
+- Logging missing: Effect remains invisible.
+Activate rule logging for testing and operation

-| Exception too broad | Protective function is practically nullified | Set exception narrowly and with review date |
+- Exception too broad: Protective function is practically nullified.
+Set exception narrowly and with review date

 Operational Check